MHASD is the Local Mental Health Authority (LMHA) and the Community Mental Health Program (CMHP)

 MHASD provides Direct Clinical Services (DCS)

-MHASD delivers a variety of services to young children, school-aged, teenagers, young adults and families through programs in early education settings, schools and in the community.
+MHASD delivers a variety of services to young children, school-aged children, teenagers, young adults and families through programs in early education settings, schools and in the community.
 Highly trained staff work to make sure that children get the care they need to remain at home and at school and that potentially serious illnesses are treated early.